- It’s Essential to Have a Pitch for Every Niche, Says The Pitch Girl’s Laura Allen - June 1, 2020

 Many bootstrapped startups handle their own public relations rather than outsourcing it to an agency.
 Thanks to services like HelpaReporter.com, entrepreneurs can land major media mentions on their own.
 Still, many don’t understand how to pitch journalists and generate media coverage.

-Here are several strategies to get started.
+Here are several strategies to get you started on pitching your startup to the media.

 Make it newsworthy